Orangi: 1970 era

+1980 era

 In the 1980s, as local inhabitants became frustrated at the lack of assistance from the municipal administration, the Orangi Pilot Project was launched under the guidance of Akhtar Hameed Khan, in which the local community financed, designed and built their own low-cost sewerage system.
 As a result of the sense of ownership, the community maintained the sewerage system and streets itself.
 Piped water was only introduced to the settlement in 1984, though the Karachi Water and Sewerage Board eventually began providing water supply to the settlement.

 Until the early 1980s, most of Orangi's population was Muhajir or Punjabi.
 The town's demography began to shift in the 1980s as Pashtuns began arriving in the city in large numbers.
 In 1985, Karachi's ethnic divisions reached Orangi, as Muhajir and Pashtun groups fought over the area near Benaras Chowk and Metro Cinema.
 In December 1986, Pashtun gunmen attacked the Aligarh Colony, which was home to a vulnerable population of Biharis who had recently been repatriated from Bangladesh.